skrey/yellow-extensions/features/core/README.md

 You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version.
 You can open the [log file](https://extensions.datenstrom.se/help/api#troubleshooting) to show system diagnostics.
 You can also use shortcuts to show the current website version.
 See examples below.

+## How to show and hide a page

+By default all pages are available on your website.
+You can set a different `Status` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
+You can chose between different status settings, to make a page unavailable and control who can see it.
+See settings below.

+## How to redirect to another page

+Set `Redirect` in the [settings](https://extensions.datenstrom.se/help/markdown-cheat-sheet#settings) at the top of a page.
+The page will redirect to another page or URL.
+You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

 ## Settings

 The following settings can be configured in file `system/settings/system.ini`: